Guest Report By Brian Lemmerman

 Please share your thoughts and ideas here in the comments.

 I also recommend reading this book: “Making Transit Fun!
 How to Entice Motorists from Their Cars (and onto their feet, a bike, or bus)” byÂ Darrin Nordahl.
 It’s only $3 if you have a Kindle.

 Contact Your Local Transportation People

 Boy, would they love to hear something positive for a change!
 The best way to get in touch with the people in charge of the summit to express transportation concerns is through this Miami-Dade Transportation Trust website page.
-If anyone can find their Facebook Page, please send me a link, and I’ll post it here.Be sure to tell them Soul Of Miami sent you!
+If anyone can find their Facebook Page, please send me a link, and I’ll post it here.Thank you for using Soul Of Miami!